4meta5/notes/Blockchain/Parity/README.md

 * Researching the incentivization of running full nodes; make light clients perform micro-payments for each request made to full nodes (micropayments can be made cheap by utilizing state channels).

 * Research on allowing light clients to sync quickly while avoiding the current tradeoffs.
 One idea is to allow full nodes to provide zero-knowledge proofs (e.g. zk-STARKs) of the latest known header.
 The light client could then verify this and sync with the top of the chain without prior knowledge of the blockchain state.

+* better bounty program for auditing critical code; sun is the best disinfectant

 ## Frontend
 > [More Info on Parity's Frontend Code](./frontend.md)